What is sports marketing? Sports marketing definitions from A to Z

 A – Activation

-In sports marketing a practical approach is essential – because of course, sports sponsorship or marketing is nothing without activation.
+In sports marketing a practical approach is essential – because of course, sports marketing strategy or sports sponsorship is nothing without activation.
 Clear objectives are essential too.

-When it comes down to making it work, PR opportunities, online content, contests among fans, and use of show-bikes and show-cars are the name of the game – without this level of activation, your campaign is unlikely to have the desired ROI.
+When it comes down to making it work,sports marketers are focused on PR opportunities, online content, contests among fans, and use of show-bikes and show-cars – without this level of activation, your campaign is unlikely to have the desired ROI.

 B – B2B